Lokalized facilitates natural-sounding software translations on the JVM.

 Notice that we keep the gender and plural logic out of our code entirely and leave rule processing to the translation configuration.

-// "Normal" translationtranslation = strings.;;// Alternative expression triggeredtranslation = strings.;;// Let's try Spanishtranslation = strings.;// Note that the correct feminine forms were applied;
+// "Normal" translationtranslation = strings.;;// Alternative expression triggeredtranslation = strings.;;// ...now, here's what a Mexican Spanish (`es-MX`) user might see:translation = strings.;// Note that the correct feminine forms were applied;

 Recursive Alternatives